micro-gl/nitro-gl/notes/tess.md

         template<typename number>
         auto planarize_division<number>::classify_conflict_against_two_faces(const half_edge* face_separator,
                                                                              const half_edge* edge) -> half_edge_face *{
-            // note:: edge's face always points to the face that lies to it's left.
+            // note:: edge's face always pos to the face that lies to it's left.
             // 1. if the first point lie completely to the left of the edge, then they belong to f1, other wise f2
             // 2. if they lie exactly on the edge, then we test the second end-point
             // 2.1 if the second lies completely in f1, then the first vertex is in f1, otherwise f2